Islamic Rituals and Practices

-Certain sacred practices and rituals are very important to Muslims.
+Religious practices and rituals are very important in Islam.
 They are a significant way that followers of Islam remember history, express conviction, and grow in devotion.

 Some rituals are practiced daily, like prayer; others are practiced annually, like those aligned with specific Islamic holidays.
 The religious practices and rituals of Islam are relatively few in number, but great in importance.
-The Five Pillars of Islam are five practices regarded by all sects of the Islamic religion as essential to the Muslim faith.
+The Five Pillars of Islam are practices regarded by all sects of Islam as essential to the Muslim faith.

 Five Pillars of Islam